 If you are looking at brand new construction, no worries here?
 If you look at a resale home, it could be anywhere from one year old up to 100+ years old.
-Older homes can have more character that people are searching for, but they also may require more repairs and upgrades.
+Older homes can have more character than people are searching for, but they also may require more repairs and upgrades.
 If you have the budget and time, a fixer-upper with plenty of projects might be perfect.
 If you are going to renovate, you will also need to do some research regarding the new building requirements and codes.
 Look around and assess the condition of your roof, siding, and windows.
-The prices to replace these items can add up quickly.
+The prices to replace these items can increase quickly.

 3. Number of Bedrooms and Bathrooms

 Your family will have an idea of exactly how many bedrooms and bathrooms will work for you.
 An extra bedroom can double as an office, den, playroom, art room, gym, yoga space, man cave, etc. To enhance your lifestyle, determine the number of bedrooms and bathrooms necessary upfront before you start searching.

 4. Price of Home

 So that you know what you can afford, work with a bank or mortgage company to get pre-approved for a loan.
 Research your loan types and the current interest rate.
 This information will help you to stay in your price range and know what mortgage payment you can afford.
 Check to see what your HOA payments in the neighborhood will be monthly or quarterly.

 5. Home Appliances – Age, Style, and Condition

 Appliances can be big-ticket items and expensive to replace.
 Find out the age and condition of each item to determine what expense you may be looking at to replace the items and when.
 Is there an electric range, and you prefer a gas stove?
 Is gas available?
 Look at the water heater, refrigerator, stove, washer and dryer, microwave, etc. Also, has the fireplace been appropriately maintained?
 A home inspection will give you some of this information.